Exhibition Information and Hours

 This year, UICA Members get a fastpass to the galleries.
 Just show your Member Card and photo ID to a staff member or volunteer and jump to the front of the line.

-UICA Members receive two guest passes to use during ArtPrize Nine official dates.
-Bring two friends to UICA and enjoy the perks of being a UICA Member with your guests.
+During ArtPrize Nine official dates, bring two friends to UICA and enjoy the perks of being a UICA Member with your guests.
 Make sure to have your Member Card and photo ID ready upon entry.

 *These benefits are also enjoyed by nationwide members of the Modern and Contemporary Museums Reciprocal Membership Program.